 Known as an engineered wood, MDF or medium density fiberboard is made by gluing wood fibers together using heat and pressure.
 Because it is made from recycled materials, MDF is more affordable than solid wood, but is just as strong and durable.

 Laminates are produced by pressing layers of plastic, metal or wood together, then sealing them with a thermosetting resin.
 They are commonly used to make home furnishings because they are durable, easy to care for and economical.
-Laminates don’t fade and have no grain.
-Lighter than solid wood, it is more economical to ship.

-Considered to be the most durable material for furniture, solid wood furnishings are constructed from wood cut from the trunks of trees like beech, maple or oak.
+Widely considered to be the most durable material for furniture, solid wood furnishings are constructed from wood cut from the trunks of trees like beech, maple or oak.
 They are more expensive than engineered wood products, anywhere from two to three times more expensive than a similar one made from MDF.

 What Style of Bookcase Should I Select?